 As a photographer, I’ve traveled all over the world, but I did not understand Cuba.
 I wandered into the barrio in the middle of the night with my Canon 5D, never realizing I was in danger, or that no sensible woman would venture there after dark.
 I was soon lost, no one spoke english, and I ended up walking around in circles with my expensive camera in the dark, it was not a good experience.
 When I told people what I did, they were astonished that I survived.
 One woman related a story of an Italian woman in the same area who was hit over the head with a bottle and robbed the next day.
 I will always believe I used up a few guardian angels that night.

 I returned to my undergraduate pursuit of old-fashioned Street Photography.
 I also returned to my study of objects as messengers or icons of meaning, as I had in, Inventory of My Mother’s House.
 I was interested in depicting all levels of society, through places, objects, manner of dress and posture.
 I stayed in Casas Particulares, rooms in people’s homes, and I was regarded with suspicion by men wearing Cuban army fatigues.
 In Havana I ate a sandwich from a small shop recommended by my host and got debilitating food poisoning, which lasted three days.
 I could neither eat nor drink anything but water and eventually yogurt.
 I had to cancel part of my trip.
 They have first aid stations at the tourist hotels.
-I had to visit the nurse three times before the symptoms abided.
+I had to visit the nurse three times before the symptoms abated.
 I think she finally gave me antibiotics.

 The next day there was a tremendous rainstorm, the electricity went out in parts of Havana, streets and homes were flooded.
 I was staying at the Parque Central Hotel and part of the dining room ceiling caved in.
 I moved to the Hotel Nacional de Cuba where it was raining inside the elevators.
 Watching workman on the street trying to fix the power was horrifying as bare wires dripping with rain dangled from the outsides of buildings.